“…God is light, and in him is no darkness at all.” (1John 1:5b)

 2 Thessalonians 2 goes on to encourage the body of believers to stand firm in the faith, to continue to believe in the truth and to hold on to the teachings that Paul gave us.
 In 1 Timothy 1:3-7, Paul commanded certain men not to teach false doctrines, nor to dedicate themselves to myths or genealogies, which promote controversies rather than God’s work, which is by faith.
 The goal of this command is love, which comes from a pure heart, a good conscience and a sincere faith.
 Paul then states that some have wandered away from the faith and have turned to meaningless talk.
 They want to be teachers but don’t know what they talk about or what they so confidently affirm.
 1 Timothy 4:6-10 says essentially the same thing.
 I see many, many teachers these days who do exactly what this passage warns against.
 They don’t know the word at all, but simply pull verses out of context to fit their corrupt theology which brings in the masses(who also don’t know the word) and builds their bank accounts.

-I love that Paul says that the goal of stopping false doctrine is love.
-It is not love to allow destructive lies to flourish in the body and possibly drag the ignorant or foolish to an eternity in hell where the worm doesn’t die and the fire is never quenched (Mark 9:48).
+I greatly appreciate the fact that Paul states that the goal of stopping false doctrine is love.
+It is not love to allow destructive lies to flourish in the body and possibly drag the ignorant or foolish to an eternity in hell where the worm never dies and the fire is never, ever quenched (Mark 9:48).
 As 1 Timothy 4:16 says, watch your life doctrine closely.
 Persevere in them, for doing so you may save both yourself and your hearers.
 Also, Romans 14:22b states that we should be careful about the things which we approve, lest they condemn us.
 We are all called to watch our lives and doctrines closely.
 We are told to be careful about what we approve so that we don’t lead other people astray.
 We are instructed to do these things not only for our own salvation, but also for the salvation of those who hear us and trust us.

 2 Timothy 4:2-8, instructs us to preach the word, and to be prepared to correct, rebuke, and encourage with great patience and careful instruction.
 For a time will come when men will not put up with sound doctrine.
 Instead to suit their own desires they will gather around themselves a great number of teachers to say what their itching ears want to hear.
 They will turn away from truth and turn aside to myths.
 But we are to keep our heads clear and are to discharge all the duties of an evangelist.
 This passage then goes on to say that, at the end, when Jesus comes to judge the world, we, like Paul, should all be able to say…I have fought the good fight, I have finished the race, I have kept the faith.